ProPublica: Awards

-In 2010, ProPublica jointly won the Pulitzer Prize for Investigative Reporting (it was also awarded to the Philadelphia Daily News for an unrelated story) for "The Deadly Choices at Memorial", "a story that chronicles the urgent life-and-death decisions made by one hospital's exhausted doctors when they were cut off by the floodwaters of Hurricane Katrina."
-It was written by ProPublica's Sheri Fink and published in The New York Times Magazine as well as on ProPublica.org.
-This was the first Pulitzer awarded to an online news source.
-The article also won the 2010 National Magazine Award for Reporting.
+In 2010, ProPublica jointly won the Pulitzer Prize for Investigative Reporting (with the Philadelphia Daily News for an unrelated story) for the story "The Deadly Choices at Memorial"; this "chronicles the urgent life-and-death decisions made by one hospital's exhausted doctors when they were cut off by the floodwaters of Hurricane Katrina."
+The story was written by ProPublica's Sheri Fink, and it was published in The New York Times Magazine as well as on the ProPublica website.
+This was the first Pulitzer Prize awarded to an online news source.
+The article also won the National Magazine Award for Reporting in 2010.

 In 2011, ProPublica won its second Pulitzer Prize.
 Reporters Jesse Eisinger and Jake Bernstein won the Pulitzer Prize for National Reporting for their series, The Wall Street Money Machine.
-This was the first time a Pulitzer was awarded to a group of stories not published in print.
+This was the first time a Pulitzer Prize was awarded to a group of stories not published in print.

-In 2016, ProPublica won its third Pulitzer Prize, this time for Explanatory Reporting, in collaboration with The Marshall Project for "a startling examination and exposé of law enforcement's enduring failures to investigate reports of rape properly and to comprehend the traumatic effects on its victims."
+In 2016, ProPublica won its third Pulitzer Prize, this one for Explanatory Reporting—in collaboration with The Marshall Project for "a startling examination and exposé of law enforcement's enduring failures to investigate reports of rape properly and to comprehend the traumatic effects on its victims."

 In 2017, ProPublica and the New York Daily News were awarded the Pulitzer Prize for Public Service for a series of reports on the use of eviction rules by the New York City Police Department.

-In 2019, the Peabody Awards honored ProPublica with the first-ever Peabody Catalyst Award for releasing audio in 2018 that brought immediate change to a controversial government practice of family separation at the southern border.
+In 2019, the Peabody Awards honored ProPublica with the first-ever Peabody Catalyst Award; this was for releasing audio in 2018 that brought immediate change to a controversial government practice of family separation at the southern border.